-If you've seen bedbug bites, you know they can be pretty frightening.
-The worst cases of bedbug bites look like a series of angry rashes from head to toe.
-Worse, if you are sleeping in the same room with bedbugs, they can add more bites to your collection every night.
+If you've seen bedbug bites in person or a photo, they can be scary—with the worst cases looking like a series of angry rashes from head to toe.
+Those sleeping in the same room with bedbugs will quickly find that they can add more bites to your collection every night.

 Some people are very allergic to the chemical, and break out in a rash.
-The rash (and possibly raised welts that might appear in each spot you received bedbug bites) may last as long as a few weeks before completely clearing up.
+The rash—and possibly raised welts that might appear in each spot that received bites—may last as long as a few weeks before completely clearing up.